-Appendix C: Collaborative Primary Health Care
+Appendix C: Primary Care Behavioral Health

 A growing body of literature calls for the inclusion of broad-based mental health services in America's healthcare system.
-Furthermore, there is recognition of the need and utility of a "collaborative" approach to mental health and behavioral health into our "healthcare" system.
+Furthermore, there is recognition of the need and utility of a "integrative" approach to mental health and behavioral health into our "healthcare" system.

 The primary care setting has been viewed as the preferred setting for the delivery of behavioral health care services.
-There are three principle goals of collaborative care: 1) to produce healthier patients, 2) to create more efficient resource expenditures, and 3) to remove barriers to access.
+There are three principle goals of integrative care: 1) to produce healthier patients, 2) to create more efficient resource expenditures, and 3) to remove barriers to access.

-One of the primary goals of the HAPTC-Great Lakes is to provide Psychology Interns with the skills to practice in and even manage collaborative primary care settings.
-Not all designated sites within the consortium are based on a collaborative primary health care model and not all sites offer this intense and focused training; however, most of the sites offer the benefit of training under either piece of HAPTC-Great Lakes' stated mission of rural psychology or collaborative primary health care.
+One of the primary goals of the NPTC-Cascades is to provide Psychology Interns with the skills to practice in and even manage integrative primary care settings.
+All designated sites within the Cascades Region implement the Primary Care Behavioral Health (PCBH) model and offer this intense and focused training.

-The collaborative primary health care training model provides training to work in a medical office, hospital, ER, and medical care facility and interact with a multidisciplinary team while focusing on the behavioral needs of the patient.
-This training model requires a strong background in at least one of the following areas: collaborative primary health care, medical psychology, health psychology, rehabilitation psychology or pain management.
+The PCBH care training model provides training to work in a medical office, hospital, ER, and medical care facility and interact with a multidisciplinary team while focusing on the behavioral needs of the patient.
+This training model requires a strong background in at least one of the following areas: primary care behavioral health, integrative primary health care, medical psychology, health psychology, rehabilitation psychology or pain management.
 Psychology Interns interact in a triage fashion with the medical staff providing valuable feedback and intervention on a behavioral level for the patient's medical condition.